SeanShubin/condorcet-backend/docs/persistence-structure.md

       - the most protected of data, steps are taken to make sure it is never lost
   - original
       - not computed from parts or another source
-  - consistent
-      - for CAP Theorem tradeoffs, consistency is favored over availability
-      - Every read receives the most recent write or an error
 - Working Copies or Projections
-  - This is a current view of all the events that happened up until this point.
+  - This is a view of all the events that happened up until this point.
   - not canonical
       - source of truth is elsewhere
   - mutable